falklandtim/Espanso-base-file-editor/README.md

 A visual editor for managing your [Espanso](https://espanso.org/) YAML configuration files.
 No installation required - just download and open in your browser!

+DISCLOSURE: This html file and README file was made with Claude AI.
+I am not a coder 😂

 ![Espanso Editor](https://img.shields.io/badge/espanso-editor-blue)
 ![No Dependencies](https://img.shields.io/badge/dependencies-none-green)
 ![License](https://img.shields.io/badge/license-MIT-blue)